nasa/nos3/docs/wiki/Scenario_Flight_Build.md

 Identifying the flight target is the first priority.
 For this scenario we're going to be adding a Raspberry Pi (64-bit ARM) target.
-A quick google search pointed me to the `gcc-arm-linux-gnueabihf` and `g++-arm-linux-gnueabihf` toolchains that are readily available for install from the package manager.
+A quick internet search suggested using the `gcc-arm-linux-gnueabihf` and `g++-arm-linux-gnueabihf` toolchains that are readily available for install from the package manager.

-Installing the above toolchain directly to the VM or your host machine won't work for NOS3 as we leverage docker containers to build and run everything.
+Installing the above toolchain directly to the VM or your host machine won't work for NOS3 as we leverage Docker containers to build and run everything.
 Let's start by editing what is going to be included in this docker file.
 As a prerequisite we asked you clone the nasa-itc/deployment repository, open the `./deployment/Dockerfile` for editing.

-The [DockerFile](https://github.com/nasa-itc/deployment/blob/2ec5f5748cbca37e00e7b21b0b7084e50df077f7/Dockerfile) is using staged builds in order to expedite testing as new things are added.
+The [DockerFile](https://github.com/nasa-itc/deployment/blob/2ec5f5748cbca37e00e7b21b0b7084e50df077f7/Dockerfile) uses staged builds in order to expedite testing as new things are added:
-The start of each stage begins with the `FROM` statement.
+* The start of each stage begins with the `FROM` statement.
-At the time of writing, see above link, we have the following breakdown:
+* At the time of writing, see above link, we have the following breakdown:
   * nos0 - initial packages installed via apt-get and pip3
   * nos1 - installation of the NOS3 middleware, NOS Engine and ITC Common
   * nos2 - installation of CryptoLib

 We're going to extend this existing file with the following stage:
 ```